EliasDeHondt/ComputerSystems2/Theory/math-exercises.md

 ## 🖖Introduction

 This is a collection of math exercises for the course Operating Systems 2.
 The exercises are divided into 3 categories: Booting & I/O output, I/O & bestandsbeheer and Geheugenbeheer.
+The completion of this file should not take more than 2 hours.

 ## 🔄Booting & I/O output